-All individuals who have legal status to work in Canada.
+Persons employed or residing in Jasper, Alberta and within a 350 kilometre radius of Jasper, Alberta, who have a legal status to work in Canada.
 Please indicate in your application the reason for which you are entitled to work in Canada: Canadian citizenship, permanent resident status or work permit.

 We are committed to providing an inclusive and barrier-free work environment, starting with the hiring process.
 If you need to be accommodated during any phase of the evaluation process, please use the Contact information below to request specialized accommodation.
 All information received in relation to accommodation will be kept confidential.

 When you apply to this selection process, you are not applying for a specific job, but to an inventory for future vacancies.
 As positions become available, applicants who meet the qualifications may be contacted for further assessment.

 **.THE FIRST PULL OF APPLICATIONS FOR THIS INVENTORY COMPETITION WILL BE ON MARCH 3, 2021- 23:59, PACIFIC TIME.
 SUBSEQUENT APPLICATIONS WILL BE PULLED IF AND WHEN REQUIRED.**